aishumara2005/aishumara2005/README.md

 # 🏆 Achievements

-🏆 **WizCD Hackathon — Final Round Participant** Successfully cleared Round 1 and advanced to the Final Round.
+### 🏆 SDG Goals Hackathon — Final Round Participant

+Successfully cleared the **First Round** and advanced to the **Final Round**, where I presented and competed with the shortlisted participants.

-🏆 **MSME Project Presentation — Round 2**
+### 🏆 MSME Project Presentation — Round 2

-Successfully cleared Round 1 and advanced to the Second Round of the MSME project presentation.
-The project was also considered for potential funding support under the initiative.
+Successfully cleared the **First Round** and advanced to the **Second Round** of the MSME project presentation.

+The project was presented as part of the MSME initiative and was considered for **potential funding support based on project evaluation**.

-🥉 **Third Prize — Project Expo**
+### 🥉 Third Prize — Project Expo

+Secured **Third Prize** in a Project Expo for presenting a technical project.

+### ☁️ NPTEL — Cloud Computing

-☁️ **NPTEL — Cloud Computing**
+Completed **NPTEL Cloud Computing** certification.

-🤖 **AI Workshops**

-💡 **Technical Symposiums**

-📜 **Multiple Certifications**
+### 🤖 AI Workshops

+Participated in AI-focused workshops and technical learning sessions.

+### 💡 Technical Symposiums

+Participated in technical symposiums and project-oriented events.

+### 📜 Multiple Certifications

+Completed multiple technical certifications across AI, Data Science and related technologies.

 ---